seismicmike/Etapestry/README.md

 # Etapestry
 A Generic PHP library that can be used to communicate with Etapestry

-This code snippet is not intended to be a fully functional library.
-Neither is it intended to be integrated with any particular framework.
+This code snippet is not intended to be a fully robust library, though it will function in a basic sense.
+Neither is it intended to be integrated with any particular framework, though the code it is based on was written as part of a Drupal 7 module.

 The purpose of this snippet is to demonstrate my understanding of certain PHP Principles, namely interfaces, abstract classes and magic methods.